F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 In the example template, we have some variables: tenant_name, application_name, virtual_address, port, and server_addreses.
 Some have annotations, like `port::integer`.
 The `integer` annotation signifies the value of `port` must be an integer.

-Variables may be used in multiple places, if a variable is annotated somewhere in the file, an unannotated version of that variable will respect the annotation.
+Variables may be used in multiple places.
+If a variable is annotated somewhere in the file, an unannotated version of that variable will respect the annotation.

 From the variables, a schema is generated.
 This schema describes the parameters that must be provided to render the template.